-Under the stapling changes, employers will be required to undertake the following steps when hiring a new employee:
+Under the stapling changes, employers would be required to undertake the following steps when hiring a new employee:

-- An employer must find out from the Australian Taxation Office (ATO) if a new employee has an existing super fund.
-Employers will be required to make payments to that account if the employee does not notify them otherwise.
+- An employer would have to find out from the Australian Taxation Office (ATO) if their new employee has an existing super fund.
+They would then be required to make payments to that account if the employee does not notify them otherwise.

 - Alternatively, a new employee can notify their employer of their preferred fund (using the Standard Choice Form).